tlswg/tls13-spec/draft-ietf-tls-tls13.md

 ~~~
 {: #tls-0-rtt title="Message flow for a zero round trip handshake"}

-As shown in Figure {{tls-0-rtt}}, the Zero-RTT data is just added
+As shown in {{tls-0-rtt}}, the Zero-RTT data is just added
 to the 1-RTT handshake in the first flight.
 Specifically, the
 client sends its Authentication messages after the ClientHello,
 followed by any application data.
 The rest of the handshake
 messages are the same as with Figure {{tls-full}}.
 This implies
 that the server can request client authentication even if the
 client offers a certificate on its first flight.
-This isn't
+This
-necessarily useful but is consistent with the server being
+is consistent with the server being
 able to ask for client authentication after the handshake is
 complete.
 See {{post-handshake-authentication}}.